Skip to main content

 5

 • Heat another drizzle of oil in same pan over medium heat.
-Add onion, scallion whites, and a pinch of salt; cook, stirring occasionally, until onion is browned and softened, 4-6 minutes. • Add 1 TBSP butter (2 TBSP for 4 servings) and cook, stirring, until butter melts.
-Sprinkle remaining flour over onion mixture; cook, stirring constantly, until lightly browned, 1-2 minutes. • Slowly whisk 1 cup water (1 1⁄2 cups for 4) into pan with onion.
-Add stock concentrates and garlic powder; cook, whisking frequently, until gravy has thickened, 3-5 minutes. • Reduce heat to low and whisk in remaining sour cream.
+Add onion, scallion whites, and a pinch of salt; cook, stirring occasionally, until onion is softened, 4-6 minutes. • Add 1 TBSP butter (2 TBSP for 4 servings); cook, stirring, until melted.
+Sprinkle remaining flour over onion mixture; cook, stirring, until lightly browned, 1-2 minutes. • Slowly whisk in 1 cup water (1 1⁄2 cups for 4).
+Add beef stock concentrate, chicken stock concentrate, and garlic powder; cook, whisking frequently, until gravy has thickened, 3-5 minutes. • Reduce heat to low and whisk in remaining sour cream.
 TIP: If gravy seems too thick, stir in a splash of water.

 Finish Pork